Cuisine of the Midwestern United States: History

 Ohio was one of the first Midwestern regions settled, mostly by farmers from the Thirteen Colonies, in 1788.
-Corn was the staple food, eaten at every meal.
-Ohio was abundant in fish, game and wild fruits.
+Maize was the staple food, eaten at every meal.
+Ohio was abundant in fish, game, and wild fruits.
 The settlers learned techniques of making venison jerky from Native Americans.
-They grew pumpkins, beans, potatoes and corn, and raised hogs.
-Apples, wheat and oats were introduced later.
+They grew pumpkins, beans, potatoes, and corn, and raised hogs.
+Apples, wheat, and oats were introduced later.

-Swedes, Norwegians and Finns began to settle the Midwest in the late 18th century, introducing rich, butter-laden cakes and cookies.
+Swedes, Norwegians, and Finns began to settle the Midwest in the late 18th century, introducing rich, butter-laden cakes and cookies.
 In addition to making cheese and butter, German and Swiss dairy farmers raised milk-fed veal and produced a type of white beer called weisse bier.
-Germans brought dishes like Hassenpfeffer, sauerbraten, Spätzle, Maultasche, Schnitzel and pumpernickel bread.
+Germans brought dishes like Hassenpfeffer, sauerbraten, Spätzle, Maultasche, Schnitzel, and pumpernickel bread.
 Lutefisk and other types of pickled and smoked fish were introduced by Scandinavians.

 In the 19th century, as the frontier advanced westward, recipes had to be adapted based on the availability of ingredients.
 Danish frikadeller and aebleskivers were served with locally grown chokecherry or blueberry syrup.
 Custard-style puddings similar to figgy pudding were made with native wild persimmons.
 A typical Midwestern breakfast might have included meat, eggs, potatoes, fruit preserves, and pie or doughnuts.
-At harvest time families would have eaten mostly home-produced foods.
+At harvest time, families ate mostly home-produced foods.

 More settlers began to arrive in the rural Midwest after the Erie Canal was completed in the 1820s.
-Rural and urban foodways began to diverge as cash strapped immigrants became dependent on packaged foods.
+Rural and urban foodways began to diverge as cash-strapped immigrants became dependent on packaged foods.

 The expansion of railroads in the 1870s and 1880s allowed fresh citrus fruits to be shipped to the Midwest.
 At the turn of the century, cruise ships operating along the Great Lakes offered varied dining selections.
 Seasonal fruits, sirloin steak, and lamb kidney saute with mushrooms were some of the breakfast offerings available in 1913.

 Beginning in the 1930s, fine dining was offered on railroad cars.
 Some of the dishes found on the menu were cashew chicken, baked filet of Lake Superior whitefish au gratin and the ambiguous dessert called "floating island".

 Ethnic influences

 Some European foodways have, by wide acceptance, become part of the local cuisine to a degree that they have shed most cultural associations with specific immigrant groups.

 A Wurst mart, sometimes spelled Wurstmart or Wurst Markt, is a variation on a fish fry found predominantly in German-American communities.
 Wurst marts are usually held by churches as fundraising events, where people will pay for a buffet of sausages and other side dishes.
-Common side dishes include mashed potatoes, gravy and sauerkraut.
+Common side dishes include mashed potatoes, gravy, and sauerkraut.
 Wurst Mart comes from the German word "Wurstmarkt", meaning sausage market.
 Wurst marts are found mostly in small rural German-American communities in the Midwest, particularly around St. Louis.